jociet101/playmate-capstone/PullRequests/jocelyn-july-7.md

 Map:
 - Desired behavior: User can search address into Search bar on map view and the map should show a pin and center at that location
     - How to test:
-        - Copy repo to local
+        - Copy repo to local, go through create account and login process too
         - Run app and go to create tab
-        - Click "select on map" button and search for an address
+        - Click "select on map" button and search for an address (Feel free to customize other fields too!)
         - Once the user returns to the create tab, the location should show accordingly
         - Try for multiple addresses!